Joints of the Larynx

 The vocal ligament is located between the arytenoid and the thyroid cartilages.

-Also, the median cricothyroid ligament which stretches between the cricoid cartilage and the thyroid cartilage.
 Finally, the cricotracheal ligament that runs from the inferior border of the cricoid cartilage down to the first tracheal ring.

 Acute laryngotracheobronchitis, which is simply known as croup, is an inflammation of the larynx, the trachea and the epiglottis.
 It is potentially life threatening and is usually seen in infants.